 We also welcome the opportunity to partner with employers and education/training providers and welcome any such visitors to Newlands.
 The school aims to provide facilities, which are suitable for such visits, taking into consideration our school calendar, the resources we have available and the nature of the employer/provider.

-An employer or provider wishing to visit Newlands, provide information for our Careers Library, or to find out more about our Careers Programme, should contact us using the following e-mail address: email@example.com
+An employer or provider wishing to visit Newlands, provide information for our Careers Library, or to find out more about our Careers Programme, should contact our Careers Lead, Mrs Jandrell, through the School Office, using the following e-mail address: email@example.com, or by telephoning 01628 625068.

 Links for Parents and Pupils